 The theoretical understanding which emerged through grounded theory research studies was referred to as substantive theory.
 Substantive theories represented conceptual frameworks or interpretations of identified problems of professional practice, situations in life, or, as Charmaz (2000) referred to them, “slices of social life.”
-The substantive theories remain grounded in the experience of the participants through inductive analysis of the data (Charmaz, 2006; Cresswell, 2009)
+The substantive theories remained grounded in the experience of the participants through inductive analysis of the data (Charmaz, 2006; Cresswell, 2009)

-The grounded theorist begins from a concern or area of interest and selects a particular phenomenon to study and people with whom to explore it.
+The grounded theorist began from a concern or area of interest and selected a particular phenomenon to study and people with whom to explore it.
 Grounded theory relied upon the two key strategies of theoretical sampling and constant comparative analysis.
-In theoretical sampling, I interviewed people and collected artifacts , and other information about the phenomenon being studied to illuminate and define the categories and their relevance and relationship (Charmaz, 2006).
+In theoretical sampling, I interviewed people and collected artifacts about the phenomenon being studied (Charmaz, 2006).